irisnet/irismod/modules/service/spec/02_messages.md

 - `WithdrawAddress` is empty

-## Service Invocation
+## MsgCallService

-A consumer can initiate a service invocation via `MsgCallService`, and the targeting provider can respond to the request via `MsgRespondService`.
-After invocation, the consumer can update the created request context via `MsgUpdateRequestContext`.
-The request context can be paused via `MsgPauseRequestContext`, started via `MsgStartRequestContext`, terminated via `MsgKillReqeustContext` as well.
-The owner of the provider can withdraw the earned fees via `MsgWithdrawEarnedFees`
+A consumer can initiate a service invocation via `MsgCallService`.

 ```go
 type MsgCallService struct {